aslanEO/CSCI4448_group_project/project3/README.md

-# 4448/5448 --- OOAD ---- Project 3
+# CSCI4448/5448 --- OOAD ---- Project 3

-## Date: 10/18/2019
+Date: 10/18/2019

 ## Team Members:

 Yiou Gao, Ling Liu, Ji Zhao

+## Environment

-4. Our code is developed and tested on Eclipse and IntelliJ IDEA;
+Our code is developed and tested on Eclipse and IntelliJ IDEA.

-   We used Junit5 library for JUnit test.
+We used java version "1.8.0_92" and Junit5 library for JUnit test.

+## Output file

-5. The output is in file: project3.out;
+The output is in file: project3.out.

-6. Descriptions:
+## Descriptions

-6.1 The code has 4 packages: store, customers, tools, and tests;
+- The code has 4 packages: store, customers, tools, and tests;

-6.2 Observer pattern was applied to store and customers;
+- Observer pattern was applied to store and customers;

 	Factory pattern was applied to instantiate tools;

 	Decorator pattern was applied when add options to tools;

-6.3  store
+- store

-	6.3.1 Main.java is in store package, it implements MyUnitTest first, then implements the StoreSimulation;
+	- Main.java is in store package, it implements MyUnitTest first, then implements the StoreSimulation;

-	6.3.2 StoreSimulation simulates 35 days and 34 nights rental
+	- StoreSimulation simulates 35 days and 34 nights rental
 		  activity in store;

-	6.3.3 Each day randomly select customer to rent tool(s) with/ without options.
+	- Each day randomly select customer to rent tool(s) with/ without options.
 Each customer can rent once each day;

-	6.3.4 Rent and Return rentals will create a record, daily income will also be recored;
+	- Rent and Return rentals will create a record, daily income will also be recored;

-	6.3.5 When number of tools inventory less than 3, the store will notify all Business customers.
+	- When number of tools inventory less than 3, the store will notify all Business customers.
 If tool inventory is 0, it will notify all customers.